MudaliarArun/yoga-pose-trainer/README.md

 ## Features

-- **Real-time Pose Detection & Correction:** Utilizes Google ML Kit Pose Detection SDK to analyze your posture live and provide instant corrective feedback.
+- **Real-time Pose Detection & Correction:** Utilizes VISION Framework to analyze your posture live and provide instant corrective feedback.
 - **Personalized Yoga Pose Library:** Includes a variety of yoga poses with logic to verify correctness and required hold duration.
 - **Performance Tracking & Reports:** Generates in-app reports highlighting your strengths and areas for improvement, with images illustrating pose accuracy.
 - **User-Friendly Interface:** Simple, clear visuals and instructions to guide you step-by-step through each posture.